rackerlabs/tofu-openstack-flex-lab/README.md

 ## openstack-flex-lab
 I am using opentofu but I call it terraform alot still :/

+This builds out a lab environment as described at https://docs.rackspacecloud.com/ in an already available openstack endpoint.
+Once tofu has completed you can follow the steps in the linked documentation.

 ### requirements

 - A python virtual environment